oguzkiraz/VHDL-8-3-Encoder/README.md

-I want to break free
+I want to break free\n
 I want to break free
 I want to break free from your lies
 You're so self satisfied I don't need you